Barbu Lăzăreanu: Holocaust-era persecution and 1944 revival

 In September 1940, the Iron Guard established its "National Legionary State", which enhanced antisemitic repression.
 As Jews were barred from theatrical professions, Lăzăreanu rallied with other community representatives in advocating for the creation of a segregated theater, The Barașeum—the permit was issued to Isaia Răcăciuni in October, but the activity could only begin in January 1941.
 Herself expelled from high school, Jewish poet Veronica Porumbacu recalls meeting Lăzăreanu around the time of the Bucharest pogrom ("that year of the blood-stained snows"); as she notes, he was still privately lecturing in literature, "to remind those stricken with terror that some great Romanian authors had genius and importance."
 His conferences, she claims, also collected funds for the resistance networks—a "broad font of the antifascist forces in the country."
 Historiographer Israil Bercovici similarly reports that Lăzăreanu, Ury Benador, Beate Fredanov, Iacob Ashel Groper and Lazăr Șaraga ran a "Yiddish Theater Association", which organized literary soirees that often dealt in "revolutionary content".
+His 60th birthday, celebrated (with a delay) in December 1941 at a local Jewish school, witnessed a speech by the writer and schoolteacher Mihail Sebastian.

 As the country plunged into World War II alongside the Axis powers, Lăzăreanu was again exposed to racial and political persecution, beginning when he was placed under constant surveillance by the Ion Antonescu regime.
 According to Felea: "Under [Antonescu's] military-fascist dictatorship, and despite terror, communist Barbu Lăzăreanu continued to engage in word-of-mouth propaganda at Libros Lyceum and in other places."
 Lăzăreanu's collection of documents in Botoșani was presumed looted, though he was also cited as having donated portions of it to the Academy in 1942.
 Publication and circulation of Lăzăreanu's work was explicitly banned, but, reportedly, he continued to "speak passionately and resolutely at intimate reunions", condemning war on the Eastern Front.
 According to his own recollections, the ban on his books was ignored by the Academy's library, whose manager was General Radu R. Rosetti.
 It allowed readers to consult them at any moment in the war.